cfra/wuschl/README.md

     ./foo -r

-incidentally, this is also the mode in which afl calls foo.
+Incidentally, this is also the mode in which afl calls foo.